Elon Musk's $1M-a-day voter sweepstakes for Trump goes before a Philadelphia judge

-PHILADELPHIA (AP) — A Philadelphia judge plans to hold a hearing Thursday in the city prosecutor's bid to shut down Elon Musk's $1 million-a-day sweepstakes in battleground states.
+PHILADELPHIA (AP) — A Philadelphia judge began a hearing Thursday in the city prosecutor's bid to shut down Elon Musk's $1 million-a-day sweepstakes in battleground states.
 The giveaways come from Musk's political organization, which aims to boost Donald Trump's presidential campaign.

-Lawyers for Musk filed a motion late Wednesday seeking to move the case to federal court, saying it involves a federal election issue.
-However, a spokesperson for Philadelphia District Attorney Larry Krasner said Thursday the initial hearing at City Hall was still scheduled.
+Lawyers for Musk filed a motion late Wednesday seeking to move the case to federal court, saying it involves a federal election issue, but that didn't stop a state judge, Angelo Foglietta, from hearing the case at City Hall.

+Lawyers for Philadelphia District Attorney Larry Krasner said Musk and the America PAC “brazenly” continued the lottery every day this week, including this morning, despite Krasner’s effort to shut it down.
+Attorney Matthew Haverstick, representing Musk and the political action committee, said the judge should abort the matter given the motion to remove it to federal court.

 Election law experts have raised questions about whether it violates federal law barring someone from paying others to vote.
 Musk has cast the money as both a prize as well as earnings for work as a spokesperson for the group.